anushr03/Rust_Projects/README.md

 A user input guessing game, run via the terminal, where the user keeps on guessing the number until it matches the random number seelcted by the code.
 I added another functionality to this where the user can input q and exit the game at any given time.

 # 3. variables
-An introduction to variable in Rust
+An introduction to variable in Rust.